adamkisala/bigquery-long-running-jobs-metric-exporter/README.md

 # bigquery-long-running-jobs-metric-exporter

+## Fork information

+This repository is a fork of the original [bigquery-long-running-jobs-metric-exporter](https://github.com/GoogleCloudPlatform/bigquery-long-running-jobs-metric-exporter) repository.

+This fork removes depracated call to empty providers and updates the google provider to version 5.0.

+## Overview

 This repository contains a Google Cloud Workflow that monitors and exports a custom metric into Google Cloud Monitoring for "long running jobs".
 The definition of a long running job is configurable.
 A job is defined as long running if it is still running at the point the Workflow executes, and it has been running for longer than the defined threshold.

 This Workflow can handle monitoring BigQuery jobs in multiple projects, and multiple regions, each of which can be easily configured.